KristopherKubicki/argon2_quantum/docs/runbook.md

 avoid repeated Braket calls.
 The cache window slightly reduces entropy but keeps latency acceptable for interactive logins.

+Recent versions request all ten quantum shots in a single `device.run` call.
+This reduces network latency and simplifies error handling compared to the previous per-shot loop.

 ## Failure Modes

 * **Braket Timeout**: Step Function enforces a 200 ms deadline and falls back to